Teaching English in Shanghai, China

 Whether you are already a professional or an inexperienced first-timer, there is something for everyone in Shanghai.
 Kindergartens, universities, language institutes, and private students are all looking for both general English and business English teachers.
 Many local and international schools cater to a variety of ages and levels.
 Saturday children's programs, adult evening classes, or daytime university courses may all make up a Shanghai teacher's week.

 Full-time work consists of about 20 contact hours.
 The time is spent teaching classes, leading English corners, and performing other duties at the school.
 Class preparation time is not included, but planning classes and organizing your materials may only take a few extra hours a week.
-Most schools have all kinds of materials available, including books, tapes or CDs, DVDs, and other supplementary tools.
+Most schools have all kinds of materials available, including books, CDs, DVDs, and other supplementary tools.
 Computers and Internet service are also readily available.

 Another option is freelancing.
 Freelancing is great because you have the freedom to decide when you work, what kind of students you want to take on, and how much you want to charge.
 The minimum is RMB 150 (about $18) per hour.